mackstann/htpicker/README.markdown

 Motivation and Design
 =====================

-I created HTPicker because I was unsatisfied with all other HTPC frontend software I've tried.
+I created htpicker because I was unsatisfied with all other HTPC frontend software I've tried.
 They're all complicated monstrosities and I seem to attract their bugs.